-The services provided by Pembina's NGL midstream business - including fractionation, storage, NGL terminalling, loading and offloading - are provided to third-parties on a cost-of-service or a fee basis utilizing assets at Pembina's Redwater Plant.
+The services provided by Pembina's NGL Midstream business - including fractionation, storage, NGL terminalling, loading and offloading - are provided to third parties on a cost-of-service or a fee basis utilizing assets at Pembina's Redwater Plant and Corunna, Ontario.
 Pembina also owns a debutanizer at its Empress facility, which removes condensate from the NGL mix for sale as a diluent to blend with heavy oil.
-This service is provided to a major energy company on a long-term cost-of-service basis.
+This service is provided to a major energy company on a long-term, cost-of-service basis.
 Pembina's Redwater West and Empress East assets used to generate this fee-for-service income are also employed to generate proprietary income.

 Pembina's Midstream business model operates in a competitive environment for transportation, terminalling, storage and rail.
-Even so, Pembina's asset base provides a platform to provide meaningful solutions in these areas.
 The demand for terminalling, storage and rail is growing as downstream pipeline capacity is unable to keep pace with upstream supply growth and downstream consumption interest, or where markets lack a physical connection to Canadian supplies.

-Pembina's Midstream infrastructure and logistics business is subject to competition from other truck terminals, , storage facilities and fractionators which are either in the general vicinity of the facilities or have gathering systems that are or could potentially extend into areas served by the facilities.
+Pembina's Midstream infrastructure and logistics business is subject to competition from other truck terminals, storage facilities and fractionators which are either in the general vicinity of the facilities or have gathering systems that are or could potentially extend into areas served by the facilities.

-Producers in western Canada compete with producers in other regions to supply crude oil, condensate and natural gas and other hydrocarbon products to customers in North America, and the hydrocarbon industry also competes with other industries to supply the fuel, feedstock and other needs of consumers.
+Producers in western Canada compete with producers in other regions to supply crude oil, condensate, NGL and natural gas and other hydrocarbon products to customers in North America, and the hydrocarbon industry also competes with other industries to supply the fuel, feedstock and other needs of consumers.
 Such competition may have an adverse effect on the production of hydrocarbon products in western Canada and, as a result, on the demand for Pembina's services.

-The value potential associated with any Midstream service offering is dependent upon the ability of Pembina to: provide connections to both downstream pipelines and end-use markets; understand the value of the commodities transported and terminalled; provide flexibility and a variety of storage options; and, adjust to a liquid, responsive, forward commodity market.
-Pembina actively monitors market conditions and stream values to target revenue opportunities.
+The value potential associated with any Midstream service offering is dependent upon the ability of Pembina to: provide connections to both downstream pipelines and end-use markets; understand the value of the commodities transported, stored and terminalled; provide flexibility and a variety of storage options; and, adjust to a liquid, responsive, forward commodity market.
+Pembina actively monitors market conditions and stream values and qualities to target revenue opportunities and service offerings.
 Pembina is also proactively working with upstream and downstream customers to develop value-added terminalling solutions and increase available optionality.
+Nevertheless, the Midstream business is exposed to commodity price fluctuations, and the recent decline in commodity prices has impacted price differentials and the book value of stored product.
+Furthermore, the prices of products that are marketed by Pembina are subject to volatility as a result of such factors as seasonal demand changes, extreme weather conditions, general economic conditions, changes in crude oil markets and other factors.
+See "Risk Factors - Midstream Business - Market Risk."